Pre-arrival guide

 As a non-EU/EEA citizen, you will need to contact the Swedish Migration Board (Migrationsverket) to arrange for a residence permit.
 We strongly recommend that you initiate the residence permit application procedures as soon as possible after you receive your notification of selection results and confirmation of having paid your first tuition fee installment.
 All residence permit enquiries are handled directly by your embassy and the Swedish Migration board.

-As an international student admitted to a bachelor's or master's programme you are offered a complimentary course in Swedish during the first semester.
+As an international student admitted to a bachelor's or master's programme you are offered a complimentary course in Swedish during your studies.
+Registration for the Swedish courses will open in June.

 - Printable pdf-file of notification of selection results from universityadmissions.se.Your notification will not be stored indefinitely at universityadmissions.se so it is important that you download a copy as you will have to show it in your contact with the Swedish Migration Board or the Swedish Tax Agency.